Bouvet-deler/generic-labyrinth-time-local-api/Api/README.md

 - Either run the solution by clicking on the green arrow in visual studio or use the command **"dotnet run"** in the terminal
 - Run the frontend as well, and click the **Start** button.
 This will make the webpage wait for a start signal from the server, which is triggered by pressing the yellow button in the room.
 - The stopwatch will automatically reset itself after a finished run(the sensor registers two entities passing it), and begin waiting for the next start signal\
-***Note the stopwatch time on the frontend is purely visual, its the time taken on the backend side that is the actual time.***
+***Note the stopwatch time on the webpageis purely visual, it is the time taken on the backend that is the actual time.***

 # How to test without the Arduino
 ## Setting up